justdlabs/cli/README.md

-# CLI for Just D
+# CLI for Justd
-This is a command line tool for Just D. You can see the documentation at [here](https://justd.co/docs/getting-started/installation).
+This is a command line tool for Just D. You can see the documentation at [here](https://getjustd.com/docs/getting-started/installation).

 ## Usage
 You need to do this in your new project directory.
 And make sure you have installed Tailwind CSS and React.